Shaders

 - vkCmdSetLogicOpEnableEXT, if the

-feature is enabled on the device - vkCmdSetLogicOpEXT, if
+logicOpfeature is enabled - vkCmdSetLogicOpEXT, if

-- vkCmdSetColorBlendEnableEXT and vkCmdSetColorWriteMaskEXT, if color attachments are bound, with values set for every color attachment in the render pass instance active at draw time
+logicOpEnableisVK_TRUE - vkCmdSetColorBlendEnableEXT and vkCmdSetColorWriteMaskEXT, if color attachments are bound, with values set for every color attachment in the render pass instance active at draw time

 - vkCmdSetColorBlendEquationEXT or